nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 #### BackUp / Restore

-As long as the data isolation is handled at application level, you can not rely on system level backup restore tool, at least, not if you want to restore a data from a particular tenant without restoring the data for all tenants.
+As long as the data isolation is handled at application level, you can not rely on system-level backup restore tool, at least, not if you want to restore a data from a particular tenant without restoring the data for all tenants.

 ## nuxeo.io: Platform as a Service